unixmedia/DMSnt84-web/README.md

 You MUST NOT change anything in ajax.xml, ioconf.xml and all *.cgi files, or they will not work with the firmware.

-The git branches will match the same versions as the firmware.
+The git branche will match the same versions as the firmware, or use master if no other branches are on git.

 Be carefull about the size of your web pages: the EEPROM space on the DMSnt84 board is limited, the resulting binary file, after compression, can't be more than 28KB.